patternplate/patternplate/README.md

 # Overview

-patternplate makes it easy to create Living Styleguides and helps you to modularize your frontend components consequently. patternplate uses a powerful node.js/io.js driven architecture at its core  to make splitting large projects into manageable and editable components as frictionless as possible.
+patternplate makes it easy to create Living Styleguides and helps you to modularize your frontend components consequently.
+It uses a powerful node.js/io.js driven architecture at its core  to make splitting large projects into manageable and editable components as frictionless as possible.

 ### Quick start
 * Install local dependencies: `npm install`